Email Deliverability: The Only Guide to Avoid The Spam Folder in 2022

 Your campaigns must fully represent your brand.

 A Gmail address is a personal email address.
-Which means your email campaign will most likely be considered spam by the various filters used by email service providers.
+This means your email campaign will most likely be considered spam by the various filters used by email service providers.

 From a technical standpoint, Gmail and other ISPs implement an extra layer of authentication called DMARC (Domain-based Message Authentication, Reporting & Conformance).